HomeGuidesAPI Reference

 Note for free users

-The free version of Claude Desktop has a very limited context window, and you may and you may run into issues with all the tools enabled.
+The free version of Claude Desktop has a very limited context window, and you may run into issues with all the tools enabled.
 Here are a few possible workarounds:

 1. Only enable the tools you need.
 To do this, click the Search and tools button near the prompt.
 Then, click klaviyo to toggle certain tools on or off.